libreobjet/open-guide/designing.md

 ### Physical production
 Since the very first industrial manufacture machine "the spinnig jenny" the human being has been looking for improving the automatic fabrication processes  in order to reach faster and more precise results.
 Thanks to the digital revolution that started in the middle of the previous century, nowadays we can program machines by computer to fabricate tangible object by defining them digitally.
-At first, this kind of technology was only accesible to professional industry, but in the last decades it has began a democratization process of this technologies, so they has began accesible for everybody.
+At first, this kind of technology was only available to professional industry, but in the last decades a democratization process of these technologies has started, making them accessible for everybody.

-Some of this tools has been reduced in size, dirtiness and noissiness, so has became, somehow, lets say, domestic.
+Some of this tools has been reduced in size, dirtiness and noisiness, so has became, somehow, lets say, domestic.
 In other cases, the tools are still being  big, dirty and/or noisy, but there has appear a new kind of spaces in our cities that makes them accesible to the non professional people, like, for example, the fablabs.
-In the following lines we will explain you the diferent tools of digital fabrication that you can use for fabricating open source designs that has been defined digitally.
+In the following lines we will explain different tools of digital fabrication that you can use for fabricating open source designs that has been defined digitally.

 #### Materials